-- Answering only the multiple choice questions and/or true/false and or matching etc - Presenting some or all of the responses so that they appear not to be genuine attempts to really answer the question/s asked.
-This may include copying or modifying some or all of the question/s or leaving a number of blanks - Including frivolous or objectionable material - Bringing unauthorised notes into the assessment or examination - Accessing and/or copying information from an electronic device - Using Generative Artificial Intelligence, when specifically prohibited as part of an assessment task - Purchasing and modifying a commercial product and submitting this as their own project - Using online translation tools - Using erasable pens.
+- a.
+Answering only the multiple-choice questions and/or true/false and or matching etc - b.
+Presenting some or all of the responses so that they appear not to be genuine attempts to really answer the question/s asked.
+This may include copying or modifying some or all of the question/s or leaving a number of blanks - c.
+Including frivolous or objectionable material - d.
+Bringing unauthorised notes or electronic devices (mobile phones, smart watch, headphones/airpods) into the assessment or examination - e.
+Accessing and/or copying information from an electronic device - f.
+Using Generative Artificial Intelligence, when specifically prohibited as part of an assessment task - g.
+Purchasing and modifying a commercial product and submitting this as their own project - h.
+Using online translation tools - i.
+Using erasable pens.
 Only non-erasable pens are to be used in assessment tasks including examinations.
-Queries regarding marked tasks will not be addressed if any part of the task has been completed with an erasable pen - Tasks will have to be redone in order to meet course outcome requirements but the zero mark will remain - Personal honesty work submitted must be the student's own work, and sources which have been consulted or quoted must be acknowledged - Understanding malpractice- see the section on malpractice on page 26

-- Submitting all tasks on or before the due date - Being present for all 'in-class' tasks and examinations
+Queries regarding marked tasks will not be addressed if any part of the task has been completed with an erasable pen - j.
+Tasks will have to be redone in order to meet course outcome requirements, but the zero mark will remain - Personal honesty work submitted must be the student's own work, and sources which have been consulted or quoted must be acknowledged (refer to All My Own Work) - Understanding malpractice- see the section on malpractice on page 31 - Submitting all tasks on or before the due date - Being present for all 'in-class' tasks and examinations